LQY404/Awesome-heart-sound/README.md

       - inability to differentiate between separate frequencies of various sounds as well as lack of information on the energy variations in various sounds;
       - presence of artefacts and noises that can visually mask weak heart sounds;
       - problems of identifying specific heart sound boundaries.
+  - Assessing the Utility of Audio Foundation Models for Heart and Respiratory Sound Analysis
+    - evaluation

 # Datasets:
   - The CirCor DigiScope Dataset: 2014-2015, https://physionet.org/content/circor-heart-sound/